 Mick’s spent much of his working life driving big vehicles even bigger distances but now works in the beautiful Glen Nevis, which luckily for us means he can volunteer at Nevis Radio.
 He loves the music of the 50’s, 60’s & 70’s but isn’t afraid of a chart hit or two and always game for requests.

-Mrs W – the better half of John Weller is the producer and artistic director for Country Trax on Wednesday evenings from 7 – 9.
+Pam better known as Mrs W – the better half of John Weller is the producer and artistic director for Country Trax on Wednesday evenings from 7 – 9.
 Country Trax brings you the latest in country music from here in the UK all the way to Nashville and beyond.
+She is a formidable ten pin bowler and gives them all a run for their money down at the Nevis Centre or anywhere she hurls her balls.

 Proud highland girl Jo has been involved in Nevis Radio since its humble beginning back in the 90’s and is always keen to help in any way she can- from chairing meetings to cleaning the toilets.
 When she’s not presenting the Americana show on a Wednesday or at work, she can be found curling, jogging unconvincingly, drinking good red wine or having a blether.